 Using a similar methodology, I booked the following hotels for the remaining cities on our itinerary:

 Since beginning this series, I learned that Lucerne, Switzerland is a better base than Zurich for exploring those cities along with Bern.
 For 35,000 points per night, I booked two nights in the Renaissance Lucerne a few blocks from the Lucerne central train station.
 I will be able to use my Bonvoy free night from my Amex card here.
 I will just need to rebook one night once the certificate is available.

 Because Colmar is the only city we are visiting that has no properties which are part of the three rewards programs I primarily use, I had to book a local hotel.
 To be honest I prefer the unique character of non-chain properties but I get too much value from loyalty points to book such hotels often, so I saw this as a rare opportunity.
 In Colmar, we will will stay two nights in the Hôtel Saint-Martin for €130 per night, including taxes.
-This hotel was a recommendation in the Rick Steves France guidebook.
-[CONFIRM THIS] I have had very good luck with Rick’s hotel recommendations.
 The hotel is located in the heart of the city, and is so central that, due to the Christmas Market which will be open during our visit, vehicular traffic can’t access the area.
 To say I am excited about the property and the location is an understatement.